Updated June 25, 2018

 - Work hard and you can get a decent job.

 Part 2 is the responsibility of society.
-If some of the have-nots come to believe that they are being denied the chance of a decent job, then their motivation to honor their responsibilities under the social contract is severely undercut.
+If some of the have-nots come to believe that they are being denied the chance of a decent job, then their motivation to honor their responsibilities under the first half of the social contract is severely undercut.

 The social contract is not an enacted law, but a psychological reality needed for societies to be successful, to not be overturned by riots and revolution.

 Increasing Income Inequality

 I won’t gild the lily.
 According to Fortune Magazine in 2015, Top CEOs make more than 300 times the average worker.
 That is an extreme disparity.
-As recently as 1965, CEO pay was 21 times in 1965.
+As recently as 1965, CEO pay was 21 times the average worker.